codexgegas/My_vault/Computer Network/NETWORKING TERMINOLOGY.md

 - A client is a **piece of computer hardware or software that accesses a service made available by a server**

 ### #Server
--  a server is **a piece of computer hardware or software (computer program) that provides functionality for other programs or devices,** called "clients"
+-  a server is **a piece of computer hardware or software (computer program) that provides functionality for other programs or devices,** called "*clients*"

 ### #Nodes
 - Computing Devices connect to network.